leftistsgorilla/Website-Code/moons-haunted.md

 Medium length description of the character here.
 Include what kind of activities they normally partake in.

 **Include the XP triggers for the characters here.** At the end of a session mark XP if you addressed a challenge with: insert a short list of methods or actions here.
-Examples could include: violence, coersion, knowledge, charm, audacity, calculation, deception, influence, stealth, evasion, technical skill, mayham, tracking, or occult powers.
+Examples could include: violence, coercion, knowledge, charm, audacity, calculation, deception, influence, stealth, evasion, technical skill, mayham, tracking, or occult powers.

 @TODO tables 51